JuanJMendoza/Introduction-to-Algorithms/Chapter 1 - The Role of Algorithms/Section 1.1 - Algorithms.md

 ***Answer:***

-**Similarities:** Both the shortest-path and traveling-salesman problems are graph problems that get us from point A to point B.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Similarities:** Both the shortest-path and traveling-salesman problems are graph problems that get us from point A to point B.

-**Differences:** The shortest-path problem involves getting from point A to point B by traversing through as few edges as possible, potentially leaving out visiting some nodes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Differences:** The shortest-path problem involves getting from point A to point B by traversing through as few edges as possible, potentially leaving out visiting some nodes.
 As for the traveling-salesman problem, it involves getting to point A to point B by ensuring we go through every other node with each node's next visiting node being its closest neighbor until we inevitably reach point B.

 #### 1.1-5